cocoabro/cocoabro.github.io/_posts/2017-07-03-Inheritance.markdown

 This is a much more common technique in languages like C#, Java, VB.NET, and C++.

 The "IS A" relationship is used to determine if there is inheritance between two classes.

+# Finally

+I hope that this tutorial has given you a better understanding of Inheritance, and it's different intracacies included. :thumbsup: